MG 151 cannon

-Development and wartime history (MG 151/20)
+Development and wartime history

 The pre-war German doctrine for arming single-engine fighter aircraft mirrored that of the French.
 This doctrine favoured a powerful autocannon mounted between the cylinder banks of a V engine and firing through the propeller hub, known as a moteur-canon in French (from its first use with the Hispano-Suiza HS.8C engine in World War I, on the SPAD S.XII) and by the cognate Motorkanone in German by the 1930s.
-The weapon preferred by the French in this role was the most powerful 20mm Oerlikon of the time, namely the FFS model, but this proved too big for German engines.
+The weapon preferred by the French in this role was the 20 mm Oerlikon FF S model, but this proved too big for German engines.
 Mauser was given the task of developing a gun that would fit, with a minimum sacrifice in performance.
-(As a stop-gap measure, the MG FF cannon was developed and put in widespread use, but its performance was lackluster.)
+As a stop-gap measure, the MG FF cannon was developed from the Oerlikon FF and put in widespread use, but its performance was lackluster.

 Production of the MG 151 in its original 15 mm calibre format began in 1940.
-After combat evaluation of the 15 mm cartridge as the main armament of early Messerschmitt Bf 109F-2 fighters, the cannon was redesigned as the 20 mm MG 151/20 in 1941 to fire a 20 mm cartridge.
+After combat evaluation of the 15 mm cartridge as the main armament of early Messerschmitt Bf 109F-2 fighters, the cannon was redesigned with a larger cartridge as the 20 mm MG 151/20 in 1941.
 Combat experience showed that a more powerful explosive shell was preferable to a higher projectile velocity.
-The MG 151/20 cartridge was created by expanding the neck of the cartridge to hold the larger explosive shell used in the MG FF cannon, and shortening the length of the cartridge case holding the longer 20 mm shell to match the overall length of the original 15 mm cartridge.
+The MG 151/20 cartridge was created by expanding the neck of the MG 151/15 cartridge to hold the larger explosive shell used in the MG FF cannon, and shortening the length of the cartridge case to match the overall length of the original 15 mm cartridge.
 These measures simplified conversion of the 15 mm to the 20 mm MG 151/20, requiring only a change of barrel and other small modifications.
 A disadvantage of the simplified conversion was reduction of projectile muzzle velocity from 850 m/s for the 15 mm shell to 700 m/s for the larger and heavier 20 mm shell.
-With an AP projectile the new 20 mm cartridge could penetrate only around 10–12 mm of armor at 300 m and at 60 degrees, compared to 18 mm penetration for its 15 mm predecessor in the same conditions but this was not seen as a significant limitation.
-The 20 mm version thus became the standard inboard cannon from the Bf 109F-4 series.
+A 20 mm AP projectile could penetrate only 10–12 mm of armor at 300 m (at 60 degrees), compared to 18 mm penetration for the 15 mm under the same conditions but this was not seen as a significant limitation.
+The 20 mm version became the standard inboard cannon from the Bf 109F-4 series.
 The 20 mm MG 151/20 offered more predictable trajectory, longer range and higher impact velocity than the 580 m/s cartridge of the earlier MG FF cannon.
 The MG FF was retained for flexible, wing and upward firing Schräge Musik mounts to the end of the war.